 Have you seen “Inside Out”?
-It’s a fun movie, and has something to say about resiliency.
-In the movie, Riley, for all appearances a healthy, happy 11 year old, experiences a disruptive change due to their family’s move to a new home.
+In the movie, Riley, a healthy, happy 11 year old, experiences disruptive change due to their family’s move to a new home.
 Understandably, the stress of the move causes conflict among Riley’s emotions.
-Her family inadvertently makes matters worst by invalidating those emotions.
+Her family inadvertently makes matters difficult by invalidating those emotions.
 In one case her mom tells her to fake how she feels for her father’s sake.
 As a consequence, Joy and Sadness are lost in the recesses of Riley’s mind, leaving behind only Anger, Fear and Disgust to navigate the world.
 Riley runs away, almost leaving on a bus, to what would have likely been disastrous consequences.

-Resiliency is an interesting property of both systems and people, and there are many definitions, specific to the context they are used in, see related links below.
-I am going to use a rather abstract definition, apologies again:
+Resiliency is a property of all systems, organizations, and people.
+There are many definitions, specific to the context they are used in.
+I am going to use a rather abstract definition for my purposes, apologies (again!):

 Resiliency is the ability to adapt to disruptive change, retain what is essential, and move forward.

 United States Air Force Colonel John Boyd coined a term for this, calling it the OODA loop (Observe, Orient, Decide, Act).
 It describes the cycle you go thru to survive uncertainty in a changing environment.
-In order to be resilient and adapt, a crucial need is to be able to interpret your predicament, the more clearly, the better: observation.
-In order to adapt to change, you need to be mindful of it, to be able observe it.
+In order to be resilient and adapt, it’s crucial to be able to observe clearly and interpret your predicament.
+In order to adapt to change, you need to be mindful and aware.

 So, imagine if you were Riley, and you got off the bus, and on the way home got a text message that your aunt died (this movie just got _grimdark_).
 Maybe you still made it home, but then a then couple weeks later, another close aunt passes away.
 Then a month later, a neighbor.
 Then a grandfather, and then…did your eyes just blur over then?
 Me too.